Geigerkind/Rusty-Template/README.md

 ## Disclaimer GDPR
 I have written the cookie banner to my best understanding of the current GDPR laws.
-I am a computer scientist and a lawyer.
+I am a computer scientist and not a lawyer.
 The privacy and imprint are generated from sites of law companies (links in the respective page).
 Use on your own risk.
 Consult a lawyer for confirmation.

 ## Operating systems